SNHU-CS/CS-330/module06/mod6_tutorials.md

 The following image shows the final result.
 Remember that you can still pause/resume the light's animation with `K` and `L`, and that you can move the camera around using WASD controls and the mouse.

 ![Texture and Shading](./texture_and_shading.png)

+_Congratulations, you have now reached the end of the tutorial for Module Six!_